Lollover45/data-engineering-project/README.md

    7.1.
 Make sure that you are on Observability -> Data Quality page

    7.2.
-Then from the "Test Case Insights" section find column "Table" and click on one of the values (clickhouse_server_project.default.messud.<table_name>) on respective test case you want to test out.
+Then from the "Test Case Insights" section find column "Table" and click on one of the values (clickhouse_server_project.default.messud.<table_name>) on the respective test case you want to test out.

    7.3.
 Then click on the tab Pipelines

    7.4.
-You should see the row of the test case, where in column Actions click on the three dots and click Run.
+You should see the row of the test case, where in column Actions click on the three dots and then click Run.

    7.5 If the test was completed, you should see the count change on either success, failed, or warning square.

    PS!
 Sometimes the tests won't stop running.
-In that case try some of these: refresh the browser tab, run it again, and/or create a new test case.
+In that case try some of these: refresh the browser tab, rerun it, and/or create a new test case.

 Scroll down to the "Visuals from OpenMetadata" section to see screenshots of the setup.